AmenahALn/Risk-based-Modeling-and-Prediction/README.md

 ## Risk-based Modeling and Prediction
 we focused on predicting the occurrence and impact of the second wave of the epidemic.
-Our analysis involved the application of the return level approach, which required selecting an optimal threshold for identifying extreme events and estimating accurate return level values.
+Our analysis involved the application of the return level approach, which required selecting an optimal threshold for identifying extreme events and estimating accurate return level values, MATLAB and R were utilized extensively for performing all the data analysis and computations in this project.
 Here is a summary of our findings:
 #### 1. Optimal Threshold Selection
 * Choosing a plausible threshold value is crucial, as it affects the precision and bias of the return level estimate.
 * Using different methods to determine the appropriate threshold value for our data.